Table alerts

 Can I subscribe a teammate to email alerts instead of myself?

-Email alerts are sent to the Clay account-associated email of the person who clicks Subscribe in the alerts panel.
+Email alerts are tied to the Clay account of the person who clicks the 🔔 bell icon to subscribe.
 Each user manages their own subscription individually.

-What counts as a column error for the Column Error Rate Alert?
+What counts as a column error for the column failure rate alert?

 A column error is triggered by failures during action runs, such as missing required inputs, data validation errors, or action pre-validation failures.
 The alert fires when the percentage of failed runs in a column exceeds your configured threshold.